code-dot-org/code-dot-org/apps/docs/build.md

 0. Make sure you have `build_apps: true` and `use_my_apps: true` in locals.yml.

 1. set `optimize_webpack_assets: true` in locals.yml.
-This will make dashboard and pegasus use the webpack manifest to find your js assets (which now have content hashes in the filename) rather than looking for unhashed filenames.
+This will make dashboard use the webpack manifest to find your js assets (which now have content hashes in the filename) rather than looking for unhashed filenames.